 Everybody loves presents, right?
 The Secret Sister Gift Exchange currently making its way around the internet sounds fantastic.
 You send one gift of $10 to the first person on the list, add your information and some names, post on Facebook, and voilà — you will soon receive 36 gifts.
 Amazing!

 However, like most things that seem too good to be true, this is too.
 While no one is thinking they're going to get a new iPad through such an exchange, the thought of opening up your mailbox and getting 36 gifts — even if they're $10 trinkets — is alluring when most of us only open junk mail and bills day after day.

 So, not to squash your holiday cheer, but you should pass when you see these kinds of promises on social media.
 Fortunately we're headed into the season where real gifts and greeting cards may arrive in your mailbox.
-If not, you can always gift yourself with a subscription service to keep your mailbox more interesting, like Birchbox, which delivers makeup and beauty samples to you once a month for $10, or Rocksbox, which delivers unlimited jewelry you can wear and return for $19 a month.
+If not, you can always gift yourself with a subscription service to keep your mailbox more interesting, like Birchbox, which delivers beauty samples to you once a month for $10, or Rocksbox, which delivers unlimited jewelry you can wear and return for $19 a month.
 Chain letters that send recipes, post cards and other such items with minor value are legal, so as long as you don't get your hopes up too high as to how many you'll receive, those are fine too.

 There are also wine of the month clubs, chocolate of the month clubs and a host of other ways to get a little — but legitimate — surprise in your mailbox each month.
 If you're not into any of those, you could always write some old-fashioned letters and hope to get some in return.

 And you'll see personalized content just for you whenever you click the My Feed .